 - View The icons of India

-India is one of the most exciting and rewarding travel destination in the world.
+India is one of the most exciting and rewarding travel destinations in the world.
 From the colourful and vibrant cities to its exquisite temples and superb scenery.
 The Golden Triangle Tour will take you through the heart of India travelling to Delhi, Agra and Jaipur.
 You will be taking in sights such as the Taj Mahal and the bustling bazaars of Jaipur.

 • Delhi - Full day city tour of Old and New Delhi, Chandni Chowk